MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 # The case for high compression levels

 In many setups you need to compress your data once but decompress it often.
-Fo example, you compressed and stored a file that will need to be read many times in the future.
+For example, you compressed and stored a file that will need to be read many times in the future.
 In that case it's very useful to spend the CPU resources on compressing at a higher setting.
 It will give you higher decompression speeds during reads and the compressed data will occupy less space!